kay1212/FFXIVCyberCard-/README.md

 ## License

-This project is licensed under the MIT License.
+The original source code of this project is licensed under the MIT License.
 Copyright (c) 2026 scaledwonderer-droid

+FINAL FANTASY XIV and related assets, trademarks, screenshots, icons, and other copyrighted materials are property of SQUARE ENIX CO., LTD. and are not covered by the MIT License.

+© SQUARE ENIX

 ## 主な機能